tommytommytommyyoungboys/Theyrenotwearingnothing/README.md

 # Theyrenotwearingnothing

+## Joke
+Why did the programmer wear a raincoat in the shower?
+They heard about undefined behavior when handling streams!

 Why don't programmers like to go outside?
 They're afraid of getting null pointer exceptions from undefined clothing.

 After all, they're not wearing nothing, they're wearing `undefined`.